frederic-perez/AmE-dictionary/data/dictionary.md

 __folderol__
 __foldout chair__ _n_
 __foldout__ _n_ :two: An oversize page that is folded in to a book or magazine. _Foldout map of NYC._
+__foliage__ _n_ :mega: /FOH-lee-ij/ /ˈfoʊ li ɪdʒ/ Foliage refers to the leaves of a plant or of many plants.
 __foliaged__ _adj_
 __folie à deux__ _n_ Mental illness occurring simultaneously in two intimately related persons who share some of the elements of the illness, such as delusions.
 __folk__ _n_ _n pl_ :five::hammer::mute:[fo~~l~~k]